 Adam R. Satin

 Adam R. Satin received his undergraduate degree from the University of Vermont in 1993.
 He is a magna cum laude graduate of Suffolk University School of Law and served on its Law Review.
-He has been a partner with Lubin & Meyer since 2004, focusing in medical malpractice and general liability litigation.
-His cases have generated more than $145 million in gross verdicts and settlements for clients of the firm.
+He has been a partner with Lubin & Meyer since 2004, specializing in medical malpractice and general liability litigation.
+His cases have generated more than $150 million in gross verdicts and settlements for clients of the firm.

 Attorney Satin also handles appellate issues for Lubin & Meyer, and has won appeals before the Massachusetts Supreme Judicial Court (Dias v.
 Brigham Medical Associates, Inc., 438 Mass.
-317 (2002)) and the First Circuit Court of Appeals (Harrison v.
-United States, 284 F.3d 293 (2002)).
-He successfully reversed the erroneous decision of a trial judge that the plaintiff’s claims were filed too late in violation of the statute of limitations (Dagley, et. al. v.
+317 (2002)), the First Circuit Court of Appeals (Harrison v.
+United States, 284 F.3d 293 (2002) and the Massachusetts Appeals Court (Dagley, et. al. v.
 Murphy, et. al., 2013-P-0625, 2014).
-He has also successfully defended numerous appeals of large jury verdicts obtained by Lubin & Meyer.
-He is admitted to practice law in Massachusetts and Rhode Island.
+He has also successfully defended numerous appeals of large jury verdicts obtained by Lubin & Meyer, including Larkin v.
+Dedham Medical Associates, Inc., 93 Mass.
+App.
+Ct.
+661 (2018) in which he successfully defeated the claim of a physician’s practice group that it was entitled to a $20,000.00 cap on damages due to its “charitable” status, leading to the judgment in excess of $33 million being affirmed.

-Attorney Satin has been listed by Super Lawyers for 2011–2018 having been named a Massachusetts Rising Stars Super Lawyer from 2005–2010 as published in Boston Magazine.
-He is also selected for inclusion in New England's Best Lawyers® and The Best Lawyers in America® each year since 2012.
+Attorney Satin is admitted to practice law in Massachusetts and Rhode Island.
+He has been listed by Super Lawyers for 2012–2017, having previously Massachusetts Rising Stars recognition from Super Lawyers from 2005–2011 as published in Boston Magazine.
+He has also been selected for inclusion in New England's Best Lawyers® and The Best Lawyers in America® each year since 2012.